BaptisteHudyma/Lamp-Da/README.md

 # LampColorControler
 An embedded program to control an indexable color strip wrapped around a cylinder.
-Based on Seed nRF52840 Sense module
+Based on Seed nRF52840 Sense module.

 The code is not designed to be the most readable but to be robust, so it can be quite tricky to understand, sorry !

-depends:
+## Behavior
+There are 5 modes :
+- Constant: constant colors, that can be set by triple clicks than hold.
+- Calm: slowly varying color schemes
+- Party: Fast varying color schemes
+- Sound: Animations using the microphone (vu meter, music react, ..)
+- Flicking: For now, only the Police light mode.

+The lamp starts with one click, by default in constant mode.
+Use double click to switch between states inside modes, and triple click to go to the next mode.
+You can also use four clicks to go back to the previous mode.

+The luminosity can be raised by clicking than holding, and diminished by double-clicking than holding.
+The battery level can be accessed by pressing 5 time the button.

+Depends:
 - python-nrfutil